Tuminha/100_hundred_page_machine_learning/README.md

     - **Model-Based Learning** (e.g., Logistic Regression, SVM, Decision Trees) aims to build an explicit model from the training data by learning its parameters.
 Predictions are made by feeding new data into this learned model.
     - **Instance-Based Learning** (e.g., k-Nearest Neighbors) memorizes training instances and makes predictions for new data by comparing it to these stored instances, often using a similarity or distance measure.
     - The script `chapter_2_foundations/model_vs_instance_based_demo.py` visually contrasts these approaches using Logistic Regression and k-NN on a synthetic dataset, showing their different decision boundaries and discussing conceptual dental applications.
-*   **Shallow vs. Deep Learning:** Shallow learning refers to traditional ML algorithms (SVM, Forests, etc.).
-Deep Learning uses neural networks with multiple layers to learn hierarchical features automatically, often requiring more data/computation.
+*   **Shallow vs. Deep Learning:** Differentiates learning algorithms based on model complexity and feature learning.
+    - **Shallow Learning** (e.g., Logistic Regression, SVM, Decision Trees) typically involves simpler architectures with fewer layers, often relying on hand-crafted features.
+They are generally more interpretable and less computationally demanding.
+    - **Deep Learning** (e.g., Multi-Layer Perceptrons with many layers, CNNs, RNNs) uses deep architectures with multiple hidden layers to automatically learn hierarchical feature representations from raw data.
+They can model highly complex patterns but require large datasets and more computation.
+    - The script `chapter_2_foundations/shallow_vs_deep_demo.py` conceptually demonstrates this by comparing Logistic Regression (shallow) with a simple MLP (representing deep) on a non-linearly separable dataset, visualizing their differing abilities to capture complex decision boundaries and includes conceptual dental examples for caries risk (shallow) vs. radiographic analysis (deep).
+*   **Supervised, Unsupervised, and Reinforcement Learning:** The three main categories of machine learning problems (placeholder for future content).

 ## Key Learnings & Examples (from SVM Section - Chapter 4)